vk6mo/EasyPalHelper/Setup.md

 Most users will enter the same information for the Notification server and the On Air Status server.
 ### Ftps

-Finally make sure Easypal has the correct version of Ftps.
+Finally make sure Easypal has the latest version of Ftps.

 ![Patch Easypal Ftps](https://github.com/user-attachments/assets/e96ab7d9-b458-4d54-b633-e7e8bcdeeb8c)